 Not knowing what butter does in baking and the effects it has on my baked treats resulted in some pretty disastrous bakes of mine.
 But don’t worry, this is why you’re here – so you don’t make the same mistakes I made.

-In this article, I will explain to you exactly what butter does in baking, how it does what it does and at different temperatures and answer some commonly asked questions about this topic.
+In this article, I will explain to you exactly the use of butter in baking, how it does what it does, and at different temperatures, and answer some commonly asked questions about this topic.